Will Bitcoin Replace Gold? - Bezek's Daily Briefing

 The above reasoning explains why there was persistent demand for an alternative form of money.
 Government-backed paper currency is unlikely to ever secure 100% market share of money supply, due to the reasons I've mentioned, among others.

 However, why does gold dominate this category?
-It's because gold is easy to store, and easy to move.
+It's because gold is easy to store and easy to move.
 You could theoretically use wheat, oil, corn, etc. as money.
 But these are a pain to store.
 Who wants rats eating your money supply, or your wealth to be stored in flammable hard to transport barrels?

 Alternatively, you could use other products that are easier to store, but generally these have run into a different problem.
 They're simply not portable enough.
 It'd require around 20,000 pounds of zinc, for example, to buy a decent new car.
-Thus zinc coins would be an impractical form of money.
+Thus, zinc coins would be an impractical form of money.

 Gold, and to a lesser extent silver (NYSEARCA:SLV), are the best forms of alternative money since they are easy to store, easy to hide/secure, and aren't too heavy to be moved with relative ease.
 Until now, there's been few realistic substitutes.